Our farm-to-closet approach.

 1. Cotton Farming

-It all starts with organic cotton.
-We work with a co-op of 35 farms in the South Plains of Texas.
+It all starts with GOTS Certified Organic Cotton.
+We work with the Texas Organic Cotton Marketing Cooperative, a co-op of 35 farms in the South Plains of Texas.
 At the farm, we maximize the fiber staple length and strength to ensure durable, soft fabric.

 2. Yarn Spinning